garandam/vagrant-base-boxes/README.md

   - Vagrant (1.6.3)
   - [Vagrant SSH-"insecure"-Key](https://github.com/mitchellh/vagrant/tree/master/keys)
   - VirtualBox (4.3.12)
-  - Putty
+  - Putty or Git-Bash

-Create VM in VirtualBox
+Create VM in VirtualBox without GUI
 --------------
 To begin, we have to configure a new VM in VirtualBox.